enkidevs/curriculum/java/fundamentals/intro-to-java/why-should-i-learn-java.md

 5. It has continued support, with the roadmap being available publicly.

 There are many more reasons you should learn Java.
-The only downside is, as with all other skills, is that *it might take some time*.
+The only downside is, as with all other skills, that *it might take some time*.

 ---
 ## Practice